 CIDA is the perfect mixture of individualized project support backed by the organizational infrastructure to develop statisticians and data scientists.
 “I can hire a masters level statistician, but I am not equipped to develop that person’s career going forward,” explained Dr. Mourani.
 “When a statistician is part of program like CIDA, they are surrounded by people who can help develop their skill set and careers, and that makes for better job satisfaction, creates retention and it benefits everyone.”

 “Being part of a community where Kayla can communicate with statisticians, bounce ideas around and learn best practices is a huge benefit for her professionally,” continued Dr. Mourani.

 Williamson is also supported on Dr. Mourani’s research by Dr. Wagner, the senior statistician on the project.
 Prior to Williamson joining the project she worked closely with Dr. Wagner.
-During that time, they built a working relationship that had workflows and efficiencies in place.
+During that time, they built a working relationship that had work flows and the efficiencies in place.

 “Dr. Wagner devises the statistical plan and Kayla carries it out,” says Dr. Mourani.
-“The working relationship and the team are some of the most beneficial reasons to partner with CIDA.”
+“The working relationship and team is one of the most beneficial reasons to partner with CIDA.”

 Visit our website and tell us a little bit about your project or grant and what you are looking for.
 We will reach out within 48 hours to match you with the right resource.
 Connect today at CIDA.ucdenver.edu and select Project Support